rsabhilash/xvcd/README_raspi.txt

  http://eblot.github.io/pyftdi/installation.html.
 Then unplug and plug the FTDI device in to have udev use this new rule.

+ To build xvcd for a Raspberry Pi running Rasbian, simply do:

+ make raspi

+ The executables are in the src/ folder. xvcdbb uses bit-bang mode, which is likely slightly slower but can be used on FTDI GPIO. xvcdmp uses a MPSSE within the FTDI device.

  NOTE: Once have the executables built and running, may need to use the "-f" option to lower the frequency that Vivado picks.